 Introduces fundamental microbiology and infection control techniques.
-Topics include: classification, structure, and behavior of pathogenic microbes; mode of disease transmission; bodys defense and immunity; infectious diseases; and infection control procedures in accordance with CDC recommendations and OSHA guidelines.
+Topics include: classification, structure, and behavior of pathogenic microbes; mode of disease transmission; body's defense and immunity; infectious diseases; and infection control procedures in accordance with CDC recommendations and OSHA guidelines.

-DENA 1070 - Oral Pathology and Therapeutics Prerequisites: DENA 1010, DENA 1080
+DENA 1070 - Oral Pathology and Therapeutics Prerequisites: DENA 1080, ALHS 1011

 Focuses on the diseases affecting the oral cavity and pharmacology as it relates to dentistry.
-Topics include: identification and disease process; signs/symptoms of oral diseases and systemic diseases with oral manifestations; developmental abnormalities of oral tissues; basic principle of pharmacology; drugs prescribed by the dental profession; drugs that may contraindicate treatment; and applied pharmacology (regulations, dosage, and applications.
+Topics include: identification of the disease process; signs/symptoms of oral diseases and systemic diseases with oral manifestations; developmental abnormalities of oral tissues; basic principles of pharmacology; drugs prescribed by the dental profession; drugs that may contraindicate dental treatment; and applied pharmacology (regulations, dosage, and applications).

-DENA 1080 - Dental Anatomy
+DENA 1080 - Dental Anatomy Corequisites: DENA 1050, DENA 1340

 Focuses on normal head and neck anatomy and the development and functions of oral anatomy.
-Topics include: dental anatomy; oral histology; oral embryology; osteology of the skull; muscles of mastication and facial expression; temporal mandibular joint; blood lymphatic nerve supply of the head; and salivary glands and related structures.
+Topics include: dental anatomy; oral histology; oral embryology; osteology of the skull; muscles of mastication and facial expression; temporomandibular joint, blood, lymphatic, nerve supply of the head; and salivary glands and related structures.